An amazingly easy to make vegetable and cheese dish.

 This garden fresh, easy to make recipe, is the perfect blend of fresh vegetables, herbs, cream and cheese.

 Adding the texture from the Zucchini allows this to be served as a full meal.
 This is a very flavorful dish and turned out wonderful.
 The creaminess from the heavy whipping cream combined with the fresh herbs and cheese is truly delightful.
-You have to try this!
+You have give this easy Ratatouille dish a try!

-We complimented this vegetarian meal with hot pepper Faccocia bread from our local grocery store and a glass of orange juice.
+We complimented this vegetarian meal with hot pepper Focaccia bread from our local grocery store and a glass of orange juice.

-Give this Ratatouille Roman Style recipe a try and leave us a comment to let us know how it turned out for you.
+Will you give this Ratatouille Roman Style recipe a try?
+Leave us a comment to let us know how it turned out.
+Be sure to subscribe to receive our newest food articles.